pjotrp/bioruby-exominer/README.md

 Save HTML/Word/Excel/PDF files in a textual format.
 Command line tools, such as lynx, antiword and pdftotext exist for this purpose.
-An example of a textual version of a Nature paper can be made with
+An example of a textual version of an online Nature paper can be made with

   lynx --dump http://www.nature.com/nature/journal/v490/n7418/full/nature11412.html >> tcga_bc.txt